asvd/helios-kernel/README.md

 =============

-Helios Kernel is a javascript module loader and dependency manager with a simple module format compatible between browser-based environment and [Node.js](http://nodejs.org/) without any conversion.
+Helios Kernel is a javascript module loader and dependency manager with a simple module format which is cross-compatible between the browser-based environment and [Node.js](http://nodejs.org/) without any conversion.
 Helios Kernel tracks the dependency graph, loads and unloads corresponding modules dynamically in the runtime according to the needs of different and independent parts of an application.
 It is smart enough to start initializing the modules which are ready for